lean-dojo/LeanDojo/docs/source/user-guide.rst

 Theorems can be proved in Lean in multiple styles (term-style, tactic-style, mixed-style, etc.).
 We focus on tactic-style proofs.
 A proof is a sequence of tactics.
 Think of a tactic as a proof step.
 Each tactic transforms current goals into (hopefully simpler) sub-goals.
-And the proof is complete when all remaining goals become trivial.
+The proof is complete when all remaining goals become trivial.
 Below is an example of interacting with a proof assistant to prove the theorem about summing :math:`n` positive integers.